 In mass-classification and in strict terms, a nanosatellite (nanosat, nano-satellite) is any satellite with mass from 1 kg to 10 kg.
-In this database, "nanosatellite" covers all CubeSats, PocketQubes, TubeSats, SunCubes and non-standard picosatellites, unless otherwise stated.
+In this database, "nanosatellite" covers all CubeSats, PocketQubes, TubeSats, SunCubes, ThinSats and non-standard picosatellites, unless otherwise stated.

 All are part of the same CubeSat revolution and modern electronics technology leap.
 Limiting to 1-10 kg would be confusing and troublesome.
 1U CubeSat can be 0.8 kg, but also 1.3 kg.
 6U can be less or more than 10 kg.
 Most masses are not public.

-Upper limit in this database is 10 kg for non-standard types of nanosats or 27U CubeSat (30-40 kg).
-Lower limit is 1p PocketQubes or custom picosatellites over 100 g or SunCubes that can be less than 100 g.
+Upper limit in this database is 10 kg for non-standard types of nanosats and 27U CubeSat (30-40 kg).
+Lower limit is 1p PocketQubes and custom picosatellites over 100 g and SunCubes that can be less than 100 g.

 Chipsats are not included.
-Breakthrough Starshot calls them nanocrafts, but could be attosatellites (attosats).
-They will be big leap in the future: "gram-scale wafer, carrying cameras, photon thrusters, power supply, navigation and communication equipment."
+Breakthrough Starshot calls them nanocrafts, but they also could be attosatellites (attosats).
+They will be a big leap in the future: "gram-scale wafer, carrying cameras, photon thrusters, power supply, navigation and communication equipment."

 Small satellite (smallsat) is any satellite below 500 kg.
 This term should be used rarely, there can be large differences between sizes and capabilities.